 - 1. Focus on the core business: - (1) Avoid non-hedging derivative trading. - (2) Expand deployment in household electronic waste and waste solar panel recycling. - 2.
 Lean operation: - (1) Reduce the inventory of raw materials and increase the speed of destocking. - (2) Optimize work flow. - 3.
-Creating value: New applications and new markets for existing technologies. - (1) Develop new markets for existing products. - (2) Expand the recycling value chain of the existing recycling industry.
+Creating value: - (1) Develop new markets for existing products. - (2) Expand the recycling value chain of the existing recycling technologies. - (3) We are diversifying the development of new products and new recycling technologies to broaden the Company's product range.